LEARN ABOUT MINDFULNESS

 - Not acting out of anger

-You do not have to be a Buddhist to experience the benefits of meditation and mindfulness; anybody can meditate effectively, regardless of their religious or spiritual beliefs.
+You do not have to be an experienced meditator to experience the benefits of meditation and mindfulness; anybody can meditate effectively, regardless of their religious or spiritual beliefs.

 Many programs teach meditation once or twice a week as an adjunct to other programming.
 While this approach will offer some benefits, we find that it is not adequate to achieve the changes we seek for our students.
 We believe that having trained teachers on site every day, and engaging in the practice of meditation every day, is the only way to help our students affect true change through meditation.